min2ha/ukwa-site/content/target/42799/index.en.md

   "subject": "Political Action and Communication"
 }

-# Women in Black : for justice, against war

 Website of London vigil of Women in Black international movement, opposed to injustice, war, militarism and other forms of violence.